forcedotcom/cli/releasenotes/README.md

     (plugin-apex PR [967](https://github.com/salesforcecli/plugin-apex/pull/967), salesforcedx-apex PR [684](https://github.com/forcedotcom/salesforcedx-apex/pull/684))

-* NEW: Salesforce CLI now supports Refresh Token Rotation (RTR).
-When your connected app has RTR enabled, the CLI persists the server-rotated refresh token and handles concurrent token refreshes safely, so simultaneous commands no longer fail with "Token request is already being processed".
-No new flags are required; the behavior is automatic. (sfdx-core PR [1342](https://github.com/forcedotcom/sfdx-core/pull/1342))

 * CHANGE: We removed the Hyperforce/JWT gate that blocked `sf org create user` on Hyperforce orgs when the Dev Hub used JWT authentication.
 The underlying platform issue is now resolved, so this command works in that scenario.
 For example:

     ```bash